 Queer Montréal stretches city-wide

-This article was updated on May 11, 2022.
+This article was updated on April 26, 2023.

-Montréal’s Village is one of the world’s oldest and biggest, long a beloved hub for North America’s vibrant queer life.
-But Queer MTL reaches throughout the city, forever expanding and enriching an already active community.
-You can think of the Village as the mothership and these new school venues and events as the city’s inter-neighbourhood explorations, laying claim to safe spaces throughout the city.
+Montréal’s Gay Village is one of the world’s oldest and biggest, long a beloved gathering place for North America’s vibrant queer life that’s punctuated wth a big gay exclamation point each year with the epic celebrations of Montréal Pride.
+But Queer MTL reaches throughout the city, forever expanding and enriching an active and continually growing community.
+Think of the Village as the mothership, and these new school venues and events as the city’s explorations of new worlds and expression, laying claim to safe spaces throughout the city.
 Say it with us: We’re here, we’re queer—and we’re everywhere!
-Here’s just a few of our favourites.
+Keep on top of queer happenings all over town with the QueerMTL Things to Do, published every month.

 All the Colours of the Rainbow

-Montréal’s queer scene offers a party for every taste and a multitude of venues for every crew.
-Whether a crowded club on the Plateau’s main thoroughfares or tucked away in St. Henri’s back pocket, queer is everywhere.
+Montréals queer scene offers a party for every taste and a multitude of venues for every crew.
+Whether a crowded club on the Plateaus main thoroughfares or tucked away in St. Henris back pocket, queer is everywhere.

 Homoschelaga!